 If all other avenues provided have been exhausted, unresolved complaints may be filed with the Higher Learning Commission, the University’s regional accreditor.

 Higher Learning Commission

 State Authorization Regarding Online and Distance Education

-The following information explains the University of Colorado Boulder’s status with regard to offering online education to students living outside of Colorado.
-Currently, students living in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.
+The following information explains the University of Colorado Boulder’s status with regard to offering online education to students located outside of Colorado.
+Currently, students located in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.